 We store your data with external third parties, as detailed below in Part 9 that are based outside of the EEA.
 The following safeguards are applied:

-We use specific contracts with external third parties that are approved by the European Commission for the transfer of personal data to third countries.
+We use specific contracts with external third parties that are concluded in accordance with regulations adopted by the European Commission for the transfer of personal data to third countries.
 Contracts like this ensure the same levels of personal data protection that would apply under the GDPR.
 More information is available from the European Commission site (https://ec.europa.eu/info/law/law-topic/data-protection_en).

 Please contact us using the details below in Part 14 for further information about the particular data protection mechanism used by us when transferring your personal data to a third country.

-We may sometimes contract with some third parties for data storage purposes.
+We may sometimes contract with third parties for data processing purposes.

 If any of your personal data is transferred to a third party, as described above, we will take steps to ensure that your personal data is handled safely, securely, and in accordance with your rights, our obligations, and the third party’s obligations under the law, as described above in Part 8.